-The attorneys in the Greater Cleveland office of Alkire & Nieding LLC are certified specialists in Civil Trial Law by the National Board of Trial Advocacy, attesting to their ability and experience in serious personal injury and wrongful death litigation.
-Whether the matter will ultimately be settled with the insurance company or decided by a jury, experience counts, and the lawyers at Richard C. Alkire Co. have the experience and skill to effectively represent your interests in a wide variety of civil litigation matters.
+Whether the matter will ultimately be settled with the insurance company or decided by a jury, experience counts, and Richard C. Alkire has the experience and skill to effectively represent your interests in a wide variety of civil litigation matters.

 Serious injuries frequently occur due to accidents involving cars, trucks and motorcycles.
 Many times insurance is insufficient to provide complete compensation.
 Sometimes an employer ‘s insurance or the injured person ‘s insurance are additional sources of recovery.
-Our firm has experience in uncovering all available insurance, making claims and bringing lawsuits to compensate persons for their personal injuries or the deaths of their loved ones.
+Richard C. Alkire has experience in uncovering all available insurance, making claims and bringing lawsuits to compensate persons for their personal injuries or the deaths of their loved ones.

 Manufacturers owe a duty to only release safe products into the stream of commerce.
 When a product is defectively designed, defectively manufactured, or fails to properly warn a consumer, resulting in injuries to a user, the manufacturer can be held liable for the damage without having to prove that the manufacturer was negligent or otherwise at fault.
 For example, pharmaceutical products may be rushed through the regulatory process before adequate testing has been done about the efficacy or harmful side effects of the drugs.
 In other instances, motor vehicles may not be adequately tested for their crashworthiness, or safety may be sacrificed in the name of profit.